 How to get there: Located in the same complex as the La Brea Tar Pits so walk to the entrance.

-Don’t let the name confuse you, the LACMA (as the locals call it) is the largest art museum in the western U.S. With separate buildings dedicated to different eras and styles visitors could spend all day.
-I recommend hitting the highlights and check in with a docent upon arrival to tailor your visit to your interests.
+Don’t let the name confuse you; the LACMA (as the locals call it) is the largest art museum in the western U.S. With separate buildings dedicated to different eras and styles visitors could spend all day.
+I recommend hitting the highlights and checking in with a docent upon arrival to tailor your visit to your interests.

-After a morning with the stars, some tar followed by the arts, it’s time for lunch.
-For the kids, I recommend Pink’s hotdog stand, a LA icon.
+After a morning with the stars, and some tar followed by the arts, it’s time for lunch.
+For the kids, I recommend Pink’s Hotdog Stand, a LA icon.
 Hop back in the car for a 10-minute drive.

-Note: A new building for its permanent collection is scheduled to open in 2024.
+Note: A new building for its permanent collection is scheduled to open in late 2024.

 Petersen Automotive Museum